OCC Ethics Rules - A Plain English Guide

 Most of the OCC’s ethics rules on gifts are based on government-wide regulations.
 Some of these rules are meant to protect public servants from being tempted--or appearing to be tempted--by a gift from a private citizen wanting special treatment from the government.
 Other rules are designed to protect the integrity of the employee-supervisor relationship.

-In most cases you can’t ask for or accept a gift from someone who does business with the OCC.
+In most cases you may not accept a gift (and may never ask for one) from someone who does business with the OCC.
 You also can’t accept gifts offered by anyone based on the fact that you work for the OCC.
 There are some exceptions to this rule, but they do not apply to gifts offered to examiners by the banks or savings associations they examine.
-In other words, if you examine a bank or savings association, you cannot accept any gift from them (except very minor items, such as modest items of refreshments that are not not offered as part of a meal).
+In other words, if you examine a bank or savings association, you cannot accept any gift from them (except very minor items, such as modest items of refreshments that are not offered as part of a meal).

 Here are the chief exceptions that apply (so long as it is not the bank or savings association you examine):